qpsolvers/qpsolvers/doc/src/quadratic-programming.rst

 Quadratic programming
 *********************

-To solve a quadratic program, simply build the matrices that define it and call the :func:`.solve_qp` function:
+To solve a quadratic program, build the matrices that define it and call the :func:`.solve_qp` function:

 .. code:: python